W4GFO/TimeTracking/README.md

 # Code Set up

-***NOTE:*** Is have the '>' as my prompt, so when I write a code segment/command, I have a leading '>' which isn't part of the command, but rather represents my command prompt.  ie:
+***NOTE:*** I have the '>' as my prompt, so when I write a code segment/command, I have a leading '>' which isn't part of the command, but rather represents my command prompt.  ie:

 ```
 > [THE COMMAND TO TYPE]
 ```

+Above, you type only the command - without the leading '>'

-In this project, I've kept the Firebase specific functionality very localized for understanding's sake.
+In this React project, I've kept the Firebase specific functionality very localized for understanding's sake.

 1st: The FirebaseUtils.ts is the file I am using just to creats/allocate the Firebase specific variables.
-There variables are used to access the Firebase functionality.
+These variables are used later-on to access the Firebase functionality.

 2nd: The Firebase functionality is contained within the App.tsx file.
 Specifically:

 	* Within the useEffect - the onSnapshot allows us to "monitor" the real-time updates of the FireStore Database.

-	* The onLogInOut function which is called when the dummy button is clicked (which I removed since it isn't really part of the UI - those its code is just commented out)
+	* The onLogInOut function which is called when the dummy button is clicked I've removed this button since it isn't really part of the UI.
+	Thus, its code is just commented out)

 	* The onAuthStateChanged function so we are notified whenever the user's "Logged-In" status changes